Audio/MIDI multitrack recording software

 Instrument Selector (Pro edition)

-MIDI Instruments are reached via Instrument Slots.
+MIDI Instruments are used in Instrument Slots.
 An instrument slot appears on any track containing a MIDI file, replacing the left hand effect slot.
 Instruments can be selected by clicking the slot's down arrow (or by right-clicking the slot).

 Instruments can be copied from one instrument slot to another using drag-and-drop.